We’re constantly being told by TED Talks, life coaches, career advice blogs and entrepreneurs to get a mentor.

 A good mentoring relationship takes dedication and effort from both parties.
 If you’ve managed to find a good mentor, make sure you put in the time to make it work!

-Don’t always wait for your mentor to initiate meetings or targets, take the reigns and make sure you get out of it what you set out to at the very beginning.
+Don’t always wait for your mentor to initiate meetings or targets, take the reins and make sure you get out of it what you set out to at the very beginning.

 And that's how to find a great mentor!
 Good luck 🙌